Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 # Add some Local Image Files

-We have these projects, but there's no images attached to them.
-In order to create an images folder.
+We have these projects, but there are no images attached to them.
 This will need to be placed in the `public` folder.
 Your React project is run from the `public` folder after the source files are transpiled.

 Images and other static files that your project will use must be referenced with the public directory as the root.